 The composition of this "kitchen-sink" mineral is given by this formula:

 A = Ca, Na, K, Pb or is vacant;

 D = Al, Fe2+, Fe3+, Li, Mg2+, Mn2+, Ti;

-Si can sometimes have minor Al and/or B3+ substitution.
+T = Si almost exclusively, although there can sometimes be minor Al and/or B3+ substitution.

 X = O and/or OH;